hanpama/girin-ts/packages/girin/README.md

 ## `getGraphQLType` function

-`getGraphQLType` function build a decorated class to plain `GraphQLType` instance, so you can use this in place where you want to get `GraphQLType` object like:
+`getGraphQLType` function builds a decorated class to plain `GraphQLType` instance, so you can use this in place where you want to get `GraphQLType` object like:

 ```typescript